lightward/mechanic-tasks/docs/backup-scheduled-inventory-exports-in-shopifys-csv-format/README.md

 # Backup inventory to SFTP in Shopify CSV format

-Tags: Backups, CSV, Export, FTP
+Tags: Backups, CSV, Export, FTP, Inventory

 On a configurable schedule, this task generates a Shopify-friendly CSV of your inventory, and uploads it to the SFTP destination of your choice, and/or sends it via email.
-This is a convenient way to keep regular backups of your entire product inventory: simply import a CSV to restore your inventory to that point in time. ([Learn more about CSV imports and exports of Shopify inventory.](https://help.shopify.com/en/manual/locations/changing-quantities/exporting-or-importing-inventory))
+This is a convenient way to keep regular backups of your entire product inventory: simply import a CSV to restore your inventory to that point in time. ([Learn more about CSV imports and exports of Shopify inventory.](https://help.shopify.com/en/manual/products/inventory/getting-started-with-inventory/inventory-csv))

 * View in the task library: [tasks.mechanic.dev/backup-scheduled-inventory-exports-in-shopifys-csv-format](https://tasks.mechanic.dev/backup-scheduled-inventory-exports-in-shopifys-csv-format)
 * Task JSON, for direct import: [task.json](../../tasks/backup-scheduled-inventory-exports-in-shopifys-csv-format.json)